navarrastar/locus/info/random.md

 memcopy is my favorite operation

 The notion of sprinting towards a wall and right before you collide with it, it disapears.

+"We're here"
+"Where?"
+"At our destination"
+"Which is where?"
+"The place we are meant to be"
+"Where is that?"
+"Here"